Bonnie Carter-Shanholtz *

 Please direct inquiries to Shaffer Funeral Home, Romney 304.822.3511

-–Thank you to Sharon Shockey Wetzel for bringing this obit to my attention.–
+–Thank you to Sharon Shockey for bringing this obit to my attention.–